Haley Bradshaw, MD

 PGY-2

-I am from Knoxville, Tennessee, where I also attended the University of Tennessee for undergrad.
-Before making my way to Johnson City for residency, I attended LMU-DCOM in Harrogate, Tennessee, for medical school.
-When I am not in the hospital, I love to spend time with my wife and son.
-When I am in the hospital, feel free to ask me about Legos, scary movies, Survivor, or mountaineering.
+I am from Knoxville, Tennessee, where I also attended the University of Tennessee for undergraduate studies.
+Before making my way to Johnson City for residency, I attended Lincoln Memorial University DeBusk College of Osteopathic Medicine for medical school.
+When I am not in the hospital, I love spending time with my wife and son.
+When I am in the hospital, feel free to ask me about Legos, scary movies, Survivor or mountaineering.

 Undergraduate: University of Tennessee, Knoxville, TN